markee2301/solchain-token-analyzer/README.md

 # solchain-token-analyzer
-A website that combines all the best SOLANA token analyzers.
+A tool that combines all the best SOLANA token analyzers.